programmfabrik/easydb-documentation/en/technical/api/pool/pool.md

 Array of [pools](/technical/types/pool/pool.html) (full format).

+Whether information about the ACL (fields `_acl` and `_private_acl`) of the pool is included in the output depends on the right of the user.
+If the user has the `bag_write` right, the ACL information is included.
+If the user only has the `bag_read` right, this information is not included.

 ## Permissions

-The session must be authenticated and the user needs the `bag_write` right for the pool(s) (see [rights management](/technical/rightsmanagement/rightsmanagement.html)).
+The session must be authenticated and the user needs the `bag_write` or `bag_read` right for the pool(s) (see [rights management](/technical/rightsmanagement/rightsmanagement.html)).

 Notice that if an `id` was provided and the pool is not readable this API call returns a 400 error, but